University of Houston: Rankings

+In the 2026 U.S. News & World Report rankings, UH placed in the top 50 universities for social mobility.
+That same year, the University of Houston Law Center was ranked tied for 63rd in the nation and 5th in the state of Texas in the graduate school rankings.
+The undergraduate entrepreneurship studies program at the Bauer College of Business was also ranked 9th in the nation.
+In the 2025 The Princeton Review and Entrepreneur magazine rankings, the undergraduate entrepreneurship program ranked 1st in the nation.

+Critics, including University of Houston faculty members, have alleged that the university's improvement in the U.S. News & World Report rankings was largely due to changes in the ranking methodology which removed key measures of academic excellence, such as the percentage of faculty with the highest degrees, the percentage of students in the top 10 percent of their high school class, and average class size.
+Those critics have said that these changes gave the appearance of progress without reflecting any meaningful improvement in academic standards and that the university administration's policies aimed at climbing the rankings have actively eroded academic excellence.

 Research

-The Carnegie Foundation classifies UH as a doctoral degree-granting institution with "highest research activity."
+The Carnegie Foundation classifies UH as a doctoral degree-granting institution with "highest research activity".
 The designation recognizes it as one of only nine universities in Texas with the classification.

 According to the National Science Foundation, UH spent $177 million on research and development in 2018, ranking it 123rd in the nation.
 It operates more than 40 research centers and institutes on campus, and through these facilities, UH maintains partnerships with government, health care and private industry.
 Areas of interdisciplinary research include nanotechnology, superconductivity, space commercialization and exploration, biomedical sciences and engineering, energy and natural resources, and artificial intelligence.

 The university has five institutional research thrusts to address several research challenges aimed at economic development and improving the quality of life.
 The five thrusts include: Cyber and Physical Security, Drug Discovery and Development, Sustainable Communities and Infrastructure, Energy Security and Transition, and Accessible Health Care.

 In 2018, UH launched its 50in5 initiative.
 Led by the Provost Paula Short and Vice President for Research Amr Elnashai, the university is working to increase research by 50 percent in five years.
 This includes the doubling of UH's national centers from five to 10, thereby improving its position for the Association of American University's membership.

 In 2022, UH received $4 million for the expansion of its Center of Economic Inclusion.